threefoldfoundation/www_venturecreator/content/home/index.md

 ### Authenticity

-Authenticity is of the utmost importance.
-Ensuring that every piece of information and digital interaction is authentic and peer-reviewed for authenticity.
+Authenticity is of the utmost importance. <br>
+Ensuring that every piece of information <br>
+and digital interaction is authentic and<br> peer-reviewed for authenticity.

 {% end %}